 A pretty intimidating creature.

-Next, CO2 has no linkage with the globe temperature in the geological time scale, nor in recent times (as the Pacific started to cool, so did temperatures), as plainly seen in the charts below.
+Next, CO2 has no linkage to the globe temperature in the geological time scale or in recent times (as the Pacific started to cool, so did temperatures), as plainly seen in the charts below.

 Another way of putting it: Here is Beaver Stadium at Penn.
 State filled to capacity with 107,000 people.

 The current percentage of atmospheric CO2 is equivalent to picking 43 people out of 107,000.
-The yearly increase from the U.S.: ¼ to 1/3 person to that crowd.
+The yearly increase from the U.S.: ¼ to 1/3 of a person in that crowd.

 The EPA estimates that the U.S. contributes about 1/5th of the CO2 man emits, which would be .20 x 1.8 ppm, or .36 (that’s point 36) ppm.
-I am not going to use smaller estimates of the U.S. contribution, which are as low as 10%.
+I am not going to use smaller estimates of the U.S. contribution, which are as low as 10 percent.
 As I said, I am assuming all the increase is from man, which is also arguable.
-But I want to consider the worst case scenario.
+But I want to consider the worst-case scenario.

 So let’s keep this short and sweet.
-Two question for Mr. Gore:
+Two questions for Mr. Gore:

 1.)
 What is the perfect temperature for the planet?